Global Security Editor Rohit Kachroo pieces together what happened at Hospital Number One in the days after Russia invaded.

 Invading troops stormed Hospital Number One in late March to investigate who was inside and where, according to an account of events compiled by ITV News based on dozens of interviews with eyewitnesses and officials.

-The soldiers attempted to move groups of patients and staff to Russian-controlled territory around one week before a 500 kilogram high explosive ‘FAB-500’ warhead was dropped onto the intensive care unit where dozens of patients were being treated.
+The forced evacuations happened around one week before a 500 kilogram high explosive ‘FAB-500’ warhead was dropped onto the intensive care unit where dozens of patients were being treated, we can reveal.

 “It was revenge for disobedience,” Vadym Boychenko, the mayor of Mariupol told ITV News.